adl/hoaf/README.md

 ### `States:`

-This optionnal header item specifies the number of states in the automaton.
+This optional header item specifies the number of states in the automaton.

 The states are assumed to be numbered consecutively from 0.
 For instance: